-Lower East Side tenements were the first New York homes for generations of immigrant families.
+The neighborhood’s tenements were the first homes for generations of immigrant families.
 It was once New York City’s “Little Germany.”
 It became a legendary Jewish community.
 It’s become a Puerto Rican and Dominican neighborhood and is now gentrifying.

 Of all of Manhattan, the Lower East Side retains some of the feel of anything-goes 1970s New York City.
 It’s mostly visual now in terms of art and graffiti.
-The New Museum changed the neighborhood completely.
+The New Museum of Contemporary Art changed the neighborhood completely.

 Latin Culture in the Lower East Side

-Performing arts center of the Henry Street Settlement social services organization
+Abrons Arts Center is the performing arts center of the Henry Street Settlement social services…

 The New Museum is Manhattan’s only museum dedicated solely to contemporary art.
-New Museum Tickets…
+The Museum transformed…

 The Lower East Side used to run up to 14th St. Above Houston St, it was rebranded as the “East Village” in the 1960s.
 This was partly due to the development of New York City’s contemporary art community which began in SoHo and moved up to Greenwich Village, then moved east into the Lower East Side.